matjp/dvi-decode/dvi-decode.md

     const height = rulePixels(p);
     outPg.rules.push({
       x: hh,
-      y: vv - height, /* adjust the bottom left origin of a TeX rule to the top left origin of a Javscript fillRect */
+      y: vv - height, /* adjust the bottom left origin of a TeX rule to the top left origin of a Javsacript fillRect */
       w: width,
       h: height
     });